 Outstanding are two research projects

-In the years of IMS research, two projects have proven to be outstanding:
+In the years of RIB IMS research, two projects have proven to be outstanding:

-Both projects were accompanied by the Federal Ministry of Education and Research.
-They have created marketable results and have also provided many impulses for the development of IMSWARE.
-This also benefits our customers.
+Both projects were supported by the Federal Ministry of Education and Research.
+They have created marketable results and also provided various impulses for the development of iTWO fm / IMSWARE.
+Our customers also benefit from this.

 The research project SPIDER was approved in the program of the Federal Government "Research for Civil Security".
 The consortium investigated how to manage the management of a major loss situation, including new communication options for rescue and medical services.
 Furthermore, a concept for the dynamic escape route was researched, in order to guide fleeing visitors out of the danger area as fast as possible and considering the current damage situation.